How, Where and What to Sell

 3. Rent Out Your Garage

-Renting my garage was an easy way to make money in a few cities I lived.
+Renting a garage is an easy way to make money.

 Generally, people rented it for storage or because they had an extra car.